 16 February 2020 / 10:00 am Sexagesima Sunday

 St. Onesimus, BM

 * Holy Rosary and Confessions start at 9:15 am.

-The Chapel of the Most Holy Trinity has launched a Rosary Crusade for the Intention of the Philippines.
+The Chapel of the Most Holy Trinity has launched a Rosary Crusade for the Intentions of the Philippines – Please join us!
 It is the Mission’s humble contribution and sincere efforts for the good and salvation of the country.
-Amidst the many national problems, threats and dangers we face as a country, we have recourse to the Most Holy Rosary of the Blessed Virgin Mary!
+Amidst the many national problems, threats and dangers we face, we have recourse to the Most Holy Rosary of the Blessed Virgin Mary!

-For any questions or clarifications, please discuss with the priest.
+For other questions or clarifications, please discuss with our priest.

 “ Among all the devotions I know,

 Nothing is more pleasing to the Mother of God than the Rosary.